denis-mludek/kaiju/README.md

 Now our parent can render the component with more control: It can set the default text that should be displayed initially, but also directly sets the paragraph text of the `p` tag.

 When composing components, you must choose which component should own which piece of state.
-Disregarding global state (which has a use, see [Global store](#globalStores)) for now, local state can reside in a component or any of its parent hierarchy.
+Disregarding global state for now, local state can reside in a component or any of its parent hierarchy.

-4) Let's see how we can move the previous button `text` state one level up, so that the component parent can directly set it:
+4) Let's see how we can move the previous button `text` state one level up, so that the component parent can directly change that state:

 ```ts